Making a Backup Sanitation Plan

 Are city services running?

-What you do now is completely dependent on whether the city is actively picking up on trash day...or not.
+Your next steps depend on whether the city is still collecting trash.
 If they are, it's business as usual.
 If they aren't, this is when doing things the wrong way could affect the health of you and your family.
 Let's prepare for both situations.

 If city services are running